 While both types of planning are geared toward avoiding probate and estate taxes, with regard to financial assets, legacy wealth planning is also concerned with non-financial assets and preserving a family’s personal legacy.
 Legacy wealth planning involves accumulating and transferring family traditions and values for both current and future generations.

 What happens if I don’t have an estate plan

 If you don’t create any type of plan, your state of residence will provide one for you, but you and your family probably won’t like it.
 When someone dies without a will or estate plan of any kind, the laws of intestate succession are applied to determine who will inherit your estate.
 Forms must be filed in court and the proceedings are completely public.

 Without an estate plan, you will lose your opportunity to protect your family from an impersonal legal process, which will not take any of your wishes into consideration when distributing your assets.

 Estate planning is important for everyone.
 However, if you are a resident of Fayetteville, and have been fortunate enough to build a solid financial base, it is even more critical to plan how your legacy will be passed on to your family.
 If not, your hard work and success may not be preserved for those you love.

-If you have questions regarding legacy wealth planning, or any other estate planning needs, please contact Sexton, Bailey Attorneys, PA online or by calling us at (479) 443-0062.
+If you have questions regarding legacy wealth planning, or any other estate planning needs, please contact Wilcox Attorneys, PA online or by calling us at (479) 443-0062.